abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/Apache_Arrow_Arrow_Flight/columnar-analytics-with-arrow.md

 ## Columnar Analytics with Apache Arrow

 In this section, you use **Apache Arrow’s columnar execution engine to read and write analytical datasets stored in MinIO (S3)**.
 You will work with **Parquet and ORC formats** and explore predicate pushdown and column pruning, which are key performance optimizations in modern analytics engines.

+This section demonstrates how Arrow delivers **high-performance, vectorized analytics** on Arm64 (Axion).

 ## Architecture Overview